 No matter which plan you choose, once your money is invested, it will work in your favor.
 With compounding, thanks to interest and investment growth, it can grow on its own.
-Your employer may even match your contributions up to a certain percentage (Winning!).
+Your employer may even match your contributions up to a certain percentage.

-But...your future self would tell you to make sure the money is being invested the proper way.
-You don't need to come up with some kind of complicated approach to figuring out where to put your money.
-Take a look at your plan, and you will notice a diverse set of investment options to choose from.
+But you should make sure the money is being invested the proper way.
+You don't need to come up with some complicated approach to figuring out where to put your money.
+Look at your plan, and you will notice a diverse set of investment options to choose from.
 Select investments you feel are right for you based on your age, risk tolerance and objectives, not just the recommendations of friends or co-workers.
 Your plan will usually ask you preferences and can help guide you in the right direction.

-Note from future self: Please keep those contributions going!
-But, if you need to take withdrawals from the plan before you are age 59 ½, you may be subject to a 10% tax penalty in addition to income tax.
+Try to keep those contributions going!
+But, if you need to take withdrawals from the plan before you are age 59 ½, you may be subject to tax penalty in addition to income tax.